Connecting your electrified railway network systems

 1. Rolling stock

-There are several standards that assess rolling stock cabling.
-A variety of fire performance tests are undertaken across the railway sector, such as BS EN 50305 to ensure cables feature non-toxic and flame resistant properties, if cables were to become exposed to flames.
+Several standards assess rolling stock cabling.
+A variety of fire performance tests are undertaken across the railway sector, such as BS EN 50305, to ensure cables feature non-toxic and flame resistant properties if cables were to become exposed to flames.
 Important rolling stock cable standards include BS EN 50306, EN 45545, BS 50264 and EN 50382, for which full test details can be found in the BASEC testing guide.

 2. Signalling and transmission

-Railway infrastructures rely heavily on the efficient use of power cables to support signalling and power transmission.
-Cabling enables not only fulfils operational functions from controls, switches and traffic management systems, to connectivity, signal boxes and equipment located on railway tracks themselves, it also ensures passenger safety.
+Railway infrastructures rely heavily on efficiently using power cables to support signalling and power transmission.
+Cabling enables not only fulfils operational functions from controls, switches and traffic management systems to connectivity, signal boxes, and equipment located on railway tracks themselves, but it also ensures passenger safety.

-Signalling failures are the most common cause of disruption to operational reliability, with several thousand delays of more than 100 minutes caused every year.
-This has a significant impact on the scheduling of railway traffic which often results in journey delays, costing time and money to fix.
-Considering the increased reliance on electrified systems, which is set to continue, correct cable selection is critical.
+Signalling failures are the most common cause of disruption to operational reliability, with several thousand delays of more than 100 minutes caused yearly.
+This significantly impacts the scheduling of railway traffic, which often results in journey delays, costing time and money to fix.
+Correct cable selection is critical considering the increased reliance on electrified systems, which is set to continue.

 3. Station and infrastructure

 Ticketing, departure boards, barriers, train and track integration and station lighting all fall under this umbrella.
-With safety being a major priority in the railway sector, a large proportion of cabling is used to power these applications.
-Enhanced fire performance characteristics, therefore, are vital to protecting both the public and offer asset protection.
+Safety is a major priority in the railway sector, so much cabling is used to power these applications.
+Enhanced fire performance characteristics are vital to protecting both the public and offering asset protection.

 Electrical faults are another common cause of railway station and infrastructure cabling failures, as cables can overheat, short circuit and ultimately lead to a fire.
 Third party testing and approvals provide an important safety assessment.
 Fire testing is conducted to assess both circuit integrity and reaction to fire.

-In order to safeguard electrical railway cables, there are many different tests in place to assess quality and performance characteristics based on the needs and requirements of the end application.
-The criteria for which depend on whether the cabling will be located inside a building, within track side equipment or otherwise.
+To safeguard electrical railway cables, there are many different tests in place to assess quality and performance characteristics based on the needs and requirements of the end application.
+The criteria for this depend on whether the cabling will be located inside a building, within track side equipment or otherwise.